pgebal/pgebal.github.io/about.md

 Hi, I'm Paweł Gębal, backend software developer from Poland.
 {: .text-justify}

-It is my blog, and I am going to write about anything I want.
-But it will always be one of the three things every man should master:
+It is my blog, and I am going to write about everything I want, but it will always be one of the three things every man should master:

 1. **programming** - it's fun, challenging, makes you constantly learn new things, understand new concepts, allows to build something useful.
 And it makes you decent bucks if you're good at it.